ndendic/FastHTML-Template/README.md

 ### Database Migrations

-The template uses Alembic for database migrations:
+The template uses Alembic for database migrations.
+If you're using SQLite, make sure you specify absolute database DATABSE_URL in your .env file.

 1. After creating or modifying models, generate a migration:
 ```bash